 The park also offers a softball field and riding facilities, which are home to the Panorama Ridge Riding Club.

 Joe Brown Park was established in 1932 and expanded in the following years.
 The western portion of the park was a City-owned gravel quarry known as Colebrook Pit, which was in operation until 1983.
 In 2004, the quarry became part of Joe Brown Park.
 It is here where the City plans to build a new dog off-leash area.

 New Dog Off-leash Area

-The City is excited to be in the design stage of Joe Brown Park’s new dog off-leash area.
+The City is excited to announce the opening of Joe Brown Park’s new dog off-leash area.
 This 1.75-acre dog park is divided between two areas for large and small dogs.
 Both areas are fully fenced and feature their own water service.
 This area will provide safe and engaging opportunities for dogs and dog owners, as well as enhance the park for all to enjoy.